-The Cisco Spark Board is a digital smartboard for interactive meetings and group brainstorming tasks.
+The Cisco Webex Board, formerly Spark Board, is a digital smartboard for interactive meetings and group brainstorming tasks.

-Cisco's offering is clean in design and provides basic, but effective, functionality similar to the Jamboard, and for around the same price ($4,990).
+Cisco's offering is clean in design and provides basic, but effective, functionality similar to the Jamboard, and for around the same price (around £3,800).

 Unlike the Jamboard, this interactive board works in conjunction with an application which will run on your smartphone, tablet or PC, allowing users to share documents and files on the board, share video calls, while iPhone users can even drag and drop calls to the board.

-The Cisco Spark Board comes in two sizes, 55-inch or 70-inch.
-Both support a 4K camera and offer 12 microphones which will pick up sound from a packed meeting room.
+The Cisco Webex Board comes in three sizes, 55-inch, 70-inch or 85-inch.
+All of which support a 4K camera and offer 12 microphones which will pick up sound from a packed meeting room.

-Sadly, the Cisco Spark Board does require you purchase a monthly subscription, which comes in at around £150 per month, although there are a number of packages, ranging in price and available on request.
+Sadly, the board does require you purchase a monthly subscription, which comes in at around £150 per month, although there are a number of packages, ranging in price and available on request.

-The bottom line: For that already take advantage of Cisco's Spark service, it might seem an obvious choice to use the Spark Board.
+The bottom line: For that already take advantage of Cisco services it might seem an obvious choice to use the Webex Board.
 However, if costs are a big factor in your decision, the monthly subscription rates could be a massive turn off.

 So like the Microsoft Surface Hub, businesses will have to weigh up how much the use and benefit from their existing infrastructure, whether it be Cisco Spark or Microsoft Office 365.